On Laplacian eigenvalue equation with constant Neumann boundary data: Introduction

 After establishing Theorem \ref{zheng1} and Theorem \ref{zheng2}, one may conjecture that \eqref{jianrenzhichang} could be true for general Lipschitz domains.
 Unfortunately, results stated in the next subsection actually disprove the conjecture, by demonstrating that \eqref{jianrenzhichang} is always false for domains satisfying $\kappa_1<\mu_2$, where $\kappa_1$ is as in \eqref{defofkappa}.
 It remains open whether \eqref{jianrenzhichang} is valid on domains with $\kappa_1=\mu_2$.

 Nevertheless, numerical results suggest that \eqref{jianrenzhichang} might be true for convex domains satisfying $\kappa_1=\mu_2$, and all of such domains so far we have found have some symmetric properties.
 For example, in section 8 we will provide abundant numerical results on regular polygons, super-equilateral triangles, ellipses, rhombuses and so on, all of which satisfy \eqref{jianrenzhichang}.
 Our numerical results suggest several interesting phenomena which have not been found in literature, and can provide valuable inspirations for future researches.
 Notably, some of the numerical results highly support the following conjecture: \begin{conjecture} Let $\Omega$ be a convex domain in $\mathbb{R}^2$ such that $\kappa_1=\mu_2$.
-Then with equality holds if and only if $\Omega$ is a disk or a regular polygon in $\mathbb{R}^2$ with $k$ sides, $k \ge 4$. \end{conjecture}
+Then with equality holding if and only if $\Omega$ is a disk or a regular polygon in $\mathbb{R}^2$ with $k$ sides, $k \ge 4$. \end{conjecture}

 Surprisingly, the equality above cannot be achieved at equilateral triangles, due to explicit formulas of solutions on equilateral triangles, see section 6.
-Conjecture \ref{conj2} is open to us, and particularly it deserves thinking further over the equality principle of \eqref{planar}.
+Conjecture \ref{conj2} is open to us, and particularly it deserves further consideration regarding the equality principle of \eqref{planar}.